 When installing apps on your computer, subtract before you add.

-You want to avoid as much as possible downloading apps on your computer.
-Whenever you can, try to run the web version of the app (assuming there is one of course) through your browser.
-This will already remove a lot of possibilities for these apps to track you.
+Avoid whenever you can downloading apps on your computer.
+Try to run the web version of the app (assuming there is one of course) through your browser.

 Compared to these other browsers, Firefox stands out as it’s not Chromium-based.
 But we want to get one step further by not installing Firefox itself, but instead, install a fork (a modified copy) of Firefox called LibreWolf.